aidubtech/mezages/README.md

 <h1 align="center">Mezages</h1>
-<p align="center">A package to handle the formatting of operational messages</p>
+<p align="center">A library for the collection and organization of operational messages</p>

+## Overview

+The content for this section is coming soon ...

 ## Getting Started

-Ensure you are using python version 3.11+
+1. Ensure to be using python version 3.11+

-*Clone the repository*
+2. Clone the repository

 ```bash